 'lots of footwork and circular movement patterns, superb for fitness, suppleness and balance'

 Baguazhang (Eight Trigram Palm), also sometimes spelt Pakua Chang, is probably the most physically demanding and complex system of the three main Internal styles.
-It is very supple in nature and focuses on circular and spiralling movements and requires a great deal of leg-work.
-It is sometimes described as a mixture between Taiji and Xingyi, but I would say it has just taken the principles of Taiji into a particular direction as has Xingyi.
-Baguazhang can be very suited to wrestling and grappling, with a great array of leg sweeps, locks and throws, that involve the whole body and gives a good understanding of centres and leverage.
+It is very supple in nature and focuses on circular and spiralling movements, and requires a great deal of leg-work.
+It is sometimes described as a mixture between Taiji and Xingyi, but I would say it has just taken the principles of Taiji into a particular direction, as has Xingyi.
+Baguazhang can be very suited to wrestling and grappling, with a great array of leg sweeps, locks and throws, that involve the whole body and it gives a good understanding of centres and leverage.

 Baguazhuang, unlike Taiji and Xingyi, is less disputed about it's founder, being mostly attributed to Dong Haichuan in the 19th century.
 Although it's not known to any degree of accuracy where Dong got his influences, and it is suspected by some that Baguazhang was practiced behind closed doors long before Dong opened it up to public attention.

 Dong Haichuan began learning Buddhist Shaolin Kung Fu before heading out into the mountains to learn various Taoist systems and a circle walking art which helped him to create what he first called Zhuanzhang (Turning Palm).
 This he later renamed Baguazhang as his fame spread.

 Dong passed his art on to various pupils but some of the best know are Yin Fu, Cheng Tinghua, Liang Zhenpu and Gao Yisheng, all who created there own family styles.